andrewcooke/spokes/README.md

 ### Rim Compatability

-A pattern of length N can be used in any wheel with a multiple of 2N spoke holes, providing the crosses are possible<sup>[2](#footnote-2)</sup>.
+A pattern of length N can be used in any wheel with a multiple<sup>[2](#footnote-2)</sup> of 2N spoke holes, providing the crosses are possible without spokes overlapping heads.
 So a pattern of length 3 (like Crow's Foot) can be used with 36 hole rims, and a pattern of length 2 (like 3 Cross) can be used with pretty much any rim as long as the hub can accomodate the spoke angles.

 The illustrations typically show 32 hole rims, unless that is incompatible with a particular pattern.